ml-jku/hopfield-layers/README.md

 ---

+##### Detailed blog post on this paper as well as the necessary background on Hopfield networks at [this link](https://ml-jku.github.io/hopfield-layers/).

+---

 The transformer and BERT models pushed the performance on NLP tasks to new levels via their attention mechanism.
 We show that this attention mechanism is the update rule of a modern Hopfield network with continuous states.
 This new Hopfield network can store exponentially (with the dimension) many patterns,converges with one update, and has exponentially